tableau/extensions-api/docs/trex_data_access.md

 ## What happens when users open a workbook that uses an extension

-When users open a workbook that has an extension that requires full-data access, Tableau displays a prompt that lists the names of the all the extensions in the workbook.
-Users can click **Allow** to load the workbook.
+When users open a dashboard that has an extension that requires full-data access, Tableau displays a prompt that lists the names of the all the extensions in the dashboard.
+Users can click **Allow** to load the dashboard.

  ![]({{site.baseurl}}/assets/Load_Extensions_Dialog.png){:height="50%" width="50%"}

 The **Allow an Extension** dialog box provides users information about your extension.
 This information includes links to the your website, as specified by the `website` attribute in manifest file (in the `<author>` element).
-Users can click on the link under **Create By** to find out more about your extension.
+Users can click on the link under **Created By** to find out more about your extension.
  The dialog box also indicates whether or not the extension requires full-data access and provides the URL of the extension.